AlmostBearded/GodotDebugDraw/README.md

 This addon adds support for drawing shapes on the screen for various (mostly debugging) purposes.

 Currently there's only support for 2D drawing but I'll be extending this as I need it.
-Send me your feature requests and I'll see what I can do.

 # Installation